 How much does it cost to run an electric blanket?

-The experts at Sleepseeker (opens in new tab) have researched and discovered data on how how much it costs to run an electric blanket.
-They state 'To calculate the cost of an electric blanket with an approximate power of 100W, you need to convert to Kw and multiply by the pence/kWh unit.
-This would be: 0.1*0.52 = £0.052.
-This means that running an electric blanket for one hour would cost just over 5p, or 42p a night in October 2022'.
+The experts at Sleepseeker have researched and discovered data on how how much it costs to run an electric blanket.
+They state: "To calculate the cost of an electric blanket with an approximate power of 100W, you need to convert to Kw and multiply by the cent / kWh unit."
+Recent findings from Save on Energy claim that the average residential electricity rate in the U.S. for September 2022 was 15.42 cents per kilowatt-hour (kWh), you'd need to calculate 0.1*15.42 = 1.542.
+Running an electric blanket would therefore cost around 1.5 cents per hour, or 12 cents per night (8 hours).

 How do I wash an electric blanket

-Hayley Thistleton, at SleepSeeker (opens in new tab) recommends 'You should wash your electric blanket approximately every few weeks - once a month or whenever the blanket gets dirty'.
-Most electric blankets have a removable cover that can be bunged in the washing machine, and dried on low.
-Though we'd always advise you to check the care label or manufacturer's instructions before you do.
+Hayley Thistleton, at SleepSeeker recommends that “you should wash your electric blanket approximately every few weeks to once a month or whenever the blanket gets dirty."
+Most electric blankets have a removable cover that can be thrown in the washing machine and dried on low.
+Though we'd always advise checking the care instruction label before you do.